witnet/witnet-solidity-bridge/README.md

 # witnet-ethereum-bridge [![](https://travis-ci.com/witnet/witnet-ethereum-bridge.svg?branch=master)](https://travis-ci.com/witnet/witnet-ethereum-brdige)

 `witnet-ethereum-bridge` is an open source implementation of a bridge from Ethereum to Witnet.
-This repository provides two contracts.
+This repository provides two contracts:

 - The `Witnet Bridge Interface`(WBI), which provides all the needed functionality to bridge data requests from Ethereum to Witnet, and
 - `UsingWitnet`, a client contract that aims at facilitating developers